koperdog/yii2-treeview/README.md

 ```

 ### Has the same settings as GridView.
-Models in dataProvider should be sorted by tree and lft
+Models in dataProvider must be sorted by tree and lft

 ```php
 echo koperdog\yii2treeview\TreeView::widget([